tdwg/bdq/tg2/_review/BDQ_Core_Introduction.md

 An information element containing invalid characters (e.g. letters in an information element that would be expected to contain integers) or values (including string serializations of the NULL value) are NOTEMPTY and may be separately detected.
 The phrase "not present" is there to cover cases where a test implementation cannot tell if a particular data set under test includes a particular Darwin Core term.
 This allows the test implementations to be independent of, and agnostic about frameworks within which the tests are run, the nature of the data.
 For csv data, a column is either there or not in a data set, but in an rdf representation, some data objects could have relevant properties and others not - and the tests are independent of that.
 We considered, and explicitly rejected, treating common string serializations of null such as \N and NULL as empty values.
 If "\N" is present in a data set, the tests will explicitly treat that value as NOTEMPTY, and then try to evaluate it against whatever other criteria apply.

 This definition is not applicable to a discussion of what value to include in a controlled vocabulary to indicate that no meaningful value is present, so no suggestion is made that "EMPTY" should be used as a data value to represent some form of "Null", "Unknown", "Not Recorded", etc. Choices there would fall into the semantics for some set of controlled vocabularies.
 The relevance to such a discussion is that this definition would treat an empty string as an empty value, with no semantics attached as to why the value is empty.

+#### Characteristics of the tests

+Each test is defined as a SingleRecord test.
+No CORE tests have been defined to use data in other records within a data set to evaluate the quality of data in a SingleRecord.
+The framework allows for MultiRecord tests able to identify outliers within a data set, or other tests that look across a MultiRecord to evaluate data quality, but we have not specified any such tests here.

+The scope of each test is also largely provided by the bdqffdq:Specification.
+The Darwin Core terms used in the Specification are included in the "Information Elements".
+The "Specification" also includes references to external (to the Darwin Core standard) authorities that are required to implement the test, for example, references to an ISO standard.
+Such authoritative references are listed under "Source Authority" with a link to the authority and optionally, a link to a specific online resource required for the implementation of the test.

+The tests are agnostic about the form in which the data are stored or transported.
+The test specifications all assume that data are presented to the tests in structured form such as csv or tab delimited text files, with data elements identifiable as Darwin Core terms (Wieczorek et al. 2012).
+Here, cells contain non-typed data values possibly aggregated from and serialized from multiple sources such as relational databases where Boolean nulls and non-string data types may exist, but the data have been exported into a string serialization that supports neither null nor typed data.

+The tests are also agnostic about uses for quality assurance, where output data are limited to those for which all Validations are Compliant, or for quality control where the results of Validations, Issues, Measures, and Amendments can be used to improve the quality of the data.

+The test specifications are agnostic about where in the biodiversity data lifecycle they are used.
+Implementers can incorporate the tests at any stage to help identify and correct issues.
+The tests can be applied during data capture in the field, transcription from paper records, data ingestion into databases, integration with collections management systems, data aggregation, and research on aggregated biodiversity data.
+They are designed to run at any point in the data lifecycle, from initial collection or observation to data transcription, database loading, and preparation for or during data aggregation.
+[However, the framing of the InformationElements as Darwin Core terms with the CORE Use Case focused on the research needs of downstream users means that competing requirements have led to some different decisions than would have been made if the aim was to solely evaluate data in a database of records and preparing it for aggregation.]

 #### Types of tests